 The original design seems correct but the tolerance of the core material has caused the inductors to be too high.
 I measured 1uH rather than the specified 0.8uH.

 To correct for this on assembled Ensembles I suggest just reducing the number of turns on L2 and L3.
 Try removing one or two turns and check that one watt output is easily achieved on 20m.

 This should make the LPF conform to the original design.

 I am wondering if this might affect other LPFs.
-If the 30/20/17 metre build has a significantly lower output on 17m try removing a turn from L2 and L3.
+I found a 30/20/17 metre build had significantly lower output on 17m, removing 2 turns from L2 and L3 greatly improved things.

 Note that the available output is greatest on the low frequencies and reduces on the higher bands.